Stacking-induced Chern insulator: Zigzag and armchair ribbons

-The corresponding probabilities are depicted in Fig.~\ref{bandZZ} (d) indicating that the two edge modes, appearing at the left side of the ribbon, have the same velocity and the right boundary supports also two edge modes having the same direction of propagation, but counterpropagating with the left side channels.
+The corresponding probabilities are depicted in Fig.~\ref{bandZZ} (d) indicating that the two edge modes, appearing at the left side of the ribbon, have roughly equal weight on the two layers and have the same velocity.
+Similarly, the right boundary also supports two edge modes, but counterpropagating with the left side channels.
 This feature confirms that the coupled semi-metal ribbons turn into a topological Chern insulator with a Chern number $C=2$.
 By flipping the signs of the complex phases $\Phi_1=-\Phi_2=-\frac{\pi}2$, the direction of propagation of the chiral edge states at each boundary is reversed, which results into a Chern number $C=-2$. \

 In figure~\ref{AC}, we represent the band structure of the mHM bilayer ribbons with armchair boundaries in the case of $\Phi_1=-\Phi_2=\frac{\pi}2$ and for vanishing Semenoff masses.
 Under the interlayer coupling, the system becomes a $C=2$ Chern insulator.\